q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

         print("Detected: ", op)
 ```
 * To install pytesseract is easy.
 But you have to install another installation file on windows to make it run.
-* If you have any problems regarding installation of pytesseract then leave me mail or comment.
+* If you have any problems regarding the installation of pytesseract then leave me an mail or comment.

 ### Method: Get Window
-A method that binds window of VUI and Canvas to make them look like one and return new window.
+A method that binds the window of VUI and Canvas to make them look like one and return a new window.
 ```python
     def get_window(self, canvas, vui):
         final_window = vui.copy()